 KYLE ERIC BLOOM ~ There is no subject more important to me than that of my son, Kyle.
 I have been photographing, painting, and filming him since he was ten seconds old, and it is this subject that gives me the most satisfaction and artistic joy.
 This is a self-portrait; the artist and his prodigy, Kyle Eric, a multi-talented artist himself.
 Kyle is a prodigious composer of modern classical music, cellist, painter, photographer, cartoonist, actor, and filmmaker, to name but a few of his budding talents ~ © MODARTIST

 MINIATURES ~ What can I say about the kids?
-I could try to sum up what children mean to me, as people, and as photographic subjects; but do I really have to? ~ © MODARTIST
+I could try to sum up what children mean to me, as people, and as photographic subjects; but do I really have to?
+You know what children are, and what they mean to their parents ~ © MODARTIST

 WATER ON THE MOVE ~ Another ode to liquid.
 I may be ignorant and naive, but water that gushes, and travels at high speeds, seemingly powered by nothing in particular, fascinates me to no end.
 I'm glad such things thrill me like a kid on Christmas morning, especially when I am armed with the magic box! ~ © MODARTIST